shourya01/hurdle_model_outage_forecasting/README.md

 # INFORMS 2025 Data Mining Challenge Submission

-This repository contains our third-place solution (RMSE 189 on the hidden forecast window) to the INFORMS 2025 Data Mining Challenge.
+This repository contains our solution to the INFORMS 2025 Data Mining Challenge.
+It scores a RMSE of 189 on the competition leaderboard.

 ### Authors
 - Shourya Bose, Tomas Kaljevic, Yu Zhang